derekrsargent/baseball-stats-website/README.md

 ### Description

-This project is a website application created using React that includes a page listing all MLB teams, a page for each team showing their roster, and a page for individual players showing some biograhpical information and tables with their stats - along with dynamic navigation.
+This project is a website application created using React with REST endpoints that includes a page listing all MLB teams, a page for each team listing their roster, and a page for individual players showing some biographical information and tables with their stats - along with dynamic navigation.

 ### Initial Set-Up